raltmeyer/28c_programmer/README.md

 Schematic for the Board V1.3
 ![chematic for the Board V1.3](https://github.com/raltmeyer/28c_programmer/blob/master/28c_programmer_board/Schematic_eeprom28_programmer.png)

-The board design is available in [ZIP with Board Gerber](https://github.com/raltmeyer/28c_programmer/blob/master/28c_programmer_board/Gerber_eeprom28_programmer.zip).
+The board design is available on a [ZIP file with Board Gerber](https://github.com/raltmeyer/28c_programmer/blob/master/28c_programmer_board/Gerber_eeprom28_programmer.zip).
-I used the services from [JLCPCB.com](https://jlcpcb.com) and recommend it.
+I used the board print services from [JLCPCB.com](https://jlcpcb.com) and I recommend it.

 ## Board firmware